AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 #### Challenges

-Ideally it would be nice to embed these graphs in our user interface but it doesnt look like Watson has the capability to share these graphs publicly.
+Ideally it would be nice to embed these graphs in our user interface but it doesn't look like Watson has the capability to share these graphs publicly.
 The only way you can view them is to be on an authorized email list and you have to login to IBM's Watson system.

 #### Considerations

-For the Smart Security system we considered using voice activation to arm and disarm the system but in the end it seemed like a security risk in the event that it didnt function properly or if an unauthorized user found out about the verbal pass code.
+For the Smart Security system we considered using voice activation to arm and disarm the system but in the end it seemed like a security risk in the event that it didn't function properly or if an unauthorized user found out about the verbal pass code.
 Possibly in the future when Watson can self identify someone based on their void then this could be a great feature to add to this Smart Security System

 ###  Google Calendar as smart enable system
-The concept of the Smart Security System would to leverage the use of hte Google Calendar to know when the system should be monitoring for intruders.
+The concept of the Smart Security System would to leverage the use of the Google Calendar to know when the system should be monitoring for intruders.
 The system will periodically monitory for calendar updates.
 It will also activate and deactivate the alarm system based on which events are running.